janbura/mgnns/README.md

-This file provides an explanation of how to use our implementation of monotonic max-sum GNNs.
-The code and our main Python scripts are documented, ode is documented, so please check the code documentation and the help command in each script for further details.
+This file explains how to use our implementation of monotonic GNNs.
+Please check the help command in each script for further details.
 Unless otherwise noted, all file and folder names in this document are relative to the root folder of the supplemental material.
+This project is licensed under the Apache License 2.0 – see the LICENSE file for details.

 # MGNNs

-This section describes the implementation of the MGNN models that we describe in the main paper, including methods to train a model, apply a model to a dataset, calculate classification metrics on the model predictions, extract rules learned by the model, and compare the rules learned by the model with the rules extracted by the system AnyBURL.

-## Prerequisites

 This code requires [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric); it was tested with Python v3.7.7, PyTorch v1.5.0 and PyTorch Geometric v1.5.0.
-To apply a rule's immediate consequence operator to dataset we use RDFox.
-An [RDFox](https://www.oxfordsemantic.tech/product "RDFox product page") server is required, which is a commercial product available under academic license.
-It requires a UNIX-based operating system to run (but should be very simple to modify to run on Windows - just change the way directories are referenced).

 ## Directory Structure